Federico-I/Weatheroo/README.md

 # Weatheroo

-This is a weather app project to keep practicing ReatJs.
+This is a weather app project to keep practicing ReactJs.